Recommendations

 Cookbooks

-Recommendations from the FoodStack Library community and those featured in Other People’s Bookshelves Q&A with …
+Recommendations from the FoodStack Library community and those featured in the series, Other People’s Bookshelves Q&A with …

 Our Other People’s Bookshelves Q&A with ... series gives us an insight into the many cookbooks people have, including their favourites and which they would recommend.
 Whenever a food writer invites us to learn more about their bookshelves, I ask them this question.